mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 ## Components of the library and its extensions

 ### Runners

 *Runners* are instances of classes containing code of an operation that may execute itself in the background.
 To interact with an application and with another parts of the library runners must implement `IRunner<TResult>` generic interface.
 There is a number of *standard runners* that are implemented by the ActiveSession library.
-One can also implement its own custom runner class by implementing IRunner&lt;TResult> generic interface.
+One can also implement its own custom runner class by implementing `IRunner<TResult>` generic interface.

 The runner interface contains a number of properties and methods that do not depend on a runner result type.
 Those members and properties are collected in a  type-agnostic (non-generic) runner interface IRunner.
 Technically, the full runner interface `IRunner<TResult>` is inherited from this type-agnostic interface, adding result-dependent methods to it.